GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 In GreptimeDB, there are three types of columns:

-- `PRIMARY KEY`: key columns that are used for sorting and partitioning
-- `FIELD`: columns which store table values
+- `Tag` columns store metadata that is commonly queried.
-- `TIME INDEX`: columns of data type TIME
+- `Field` columns store data indicators that are collected.
+The data indicators are generally numerical values.
+- `Timestamp` represents the date and time when the data was generated.

+For more information please refer to [Data Model](https://docs.greptime.com/user-guide/concepts/data-model).

 ```sql
 DESC TABLE cpu_metrics;